 Of the many ways images can be loaded into a Mathematica

-remains the standard method to access image files on your local computer or a remote location.
+is the main method used to access image files on your local computer or at a remote location.
 The import and export of images are the most common first and last steps of practically any image processing computation.

 Use the menu item or type a file path to import a local image file as an image object.

 This example imports an image from the Mathematica